-The New Hampshire Department of Environmental Services writes that "Once in the water, plastic never fully biodegrades" and includes an estimated decomposition time for plastic bags at 10 to 20 years.
+The New Hampshire Department of Environmental Services explains that once in the water, plastic never really "goes away" and includes an estimated decomposition time for plastic bags at 10 to 20 years.
 However, depending on the bag's composition, it could take upwards of 1,000 years.

-All plastic types break down faster if they are exposed to sunlight, than if they get buried underground or under sand points out ABC News.
+All plastic types break down faster if they are exposed to sunlight, than if they get buried underground or under sand points out ABC News Australia.
 Water, rain, and other environmental conditions also hasten this process adds Phys.org.

 As part of the process, the plastic breaks into smaller pieces, and finally into polymers that it is made of and all these phases make it a danger to marine life.